balasulr/balasulr.github.io/final-project-post.md

 5 rows × 24 columns
 ```

-Each row represents a voice sample from a patient, with 24 numerical features capturing different acoustic characteristics.
+Each row represents a voice sample from a patient, with 24 numerical features capturing different acoustic characteristics

 #### Feature Categories:
 - **Pitch Frequencies**: